13 Best Greek Islands to Visit Whatever Your Travel Style!

 3. Santorini

 Santorini is one of Greece’s most famous islands.
 You’ll likely recognize the island’s traditional whitewashed buildings, luxury villas with private pools, and stunning coastal viewpoints from Instagram, where many influencers post photographs of the island’s most famous sights.
-Besides famous photo spots and luxury villas, Santorini is renowned for its stunning coastline, beautiful beaches, and wine-growing heritage.
+Besides famous photo spots and luxury villas, Santorini is renowned for its stunning coastline, beautiful beaches, and wine-growing heritage, making it the perfect island for a Greek summer vacation.

 Popular places to stay on the island include Oia and Fira.
 These destinations offer impressive coastal views, luxury resorts, traditional architecture, and easy access to the island’s best beaches.
 While on the island, visit the Megaro Gyzi Cultural Center, the Three Bells of Fira, the Ancient Thera, and Red Beach.